 When faced with a column of data that shows Time in seconds, the TIME function is useful when combined with the INT and MOD functions.
 The INT function extracts the number of minutes when the Time(Sec) is divided by 60 seconds per minute, and the MOD function gives the remaining seconds, given the number of seconds and the divisor 60.

 In this particular spreadsheet the Hour argument will always be zero because the data happens to be song duration from an iTunes playlist.
-In a future post I will show and explain the arguments for when Time in seconds is greater than one hour.
+If your source values can go above one hour, switch the cell format to [h]:mm:ss so Excel shows elapsed hours correctly.

 The next post will deal with accumulating the TIME data.